AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

        Test;
     end Show_Library_Level;

-In general, most accessibility rules are the same as the ones we've discussed when using named access types.
+As we see in the code, in general, most accessibility rules are the same as the ones we've discussed when using named access types.
 For example, an assignment such as :ada:`L0_AO := L1_Var'Access` is illegal because we're trying to assign to an access object of less deep level.

 However, assignment such as :ada:`L0_AO := L1_AO` are possible now: we don't get a type mismatch |mdash| as we did with named access types |mdash| because